 How Long Does THC Stay in Your System?

-Understanding THC Drug Test Detection Length
+Understanding Marijuana (THC) Drug Test Detection Length

-As cannabis use continues gaining acceptance for recreational and medicinal purposes, understanding how long THC (tetrahydrocannabinol) – the psychoactive compound found in cannabis – stays in your system becomes crucial, especially for employers concerned with workplace cannabis use.
+As marijuana or cannabis use continues gaining acceptance for recreational and medicinal purposes, understanding how long THC (tetrahydrocannabinol) – the psychoactive compound found in cannabis – stays in your system becomes crucial, especially for employers concerned with workplace cannabis use.
 The duration of THC detection in drug tests can vary depending on several factors, including the type of test, frequency of cannabis use, and individual metabolism.
 In this article, we will explore the different types of drug tests and the estimated detection length of THC in each test.

 Urine Drug Test: